-To calculate PM 2.5 AQI, governments use a machine called a beta attenuation monitor that estimates the number of micrograms (the mass or weight) per cubic meter of air. (.)
+To calculate the PM2.5 AQI value for a given area, governments use a machine called a beta attenuation monitor (BAM) that estimates the total mass of PM2.5 particles per cubic meter of air.
+(Here’s how they work.)

-So the raw number is the number of micrograms.
-Then they take that number of micrograms and convert it to an AQI. (.)
-So what’s the formula, 1 microgram = 2 AQI points?
-1 microgram = 10 AQI points?
+So the raw number these BAM machines give is concentration, given in micrograms per meter cubed.
+Then they take that number of micrograms and convert it to an AQI.
+How does this formula work?
+Unfortunately it’s not as simple as 1 microgram = 2 AQI points ,or 1 microgram = 10 AQI points!

 The actual answer is much weirder.
 Here’s what it looks like: